-A total of 34 adult trap sites were monitored during 2022, and the average number of captured males was 11.74 moths per trap.
-Six sites had average trap captures above 25 per trap; five of these sites were in Owyhee and Washington Counties, one was in Blaine County.
-Egg mass sampling was conducted at every site where the average trap catch was over 5 moths per trap (23 sites).
-However, despite high trap catches, no egg masses were observed.
+A total of 34 adult trap sites were monitored during 2023, and the average number of captured males was 2.9 moths per trap.
+Only 1 site had average trap captures above 25 per trap.
+This site was located west of Cambridge and had an average capture of 44.8 male moths per trap.
+Egg mass sampling was conducted at all locations where total moths caught exceeded 25 (five sites total), but no egg masses were found.